Walking excavator: Development

+As with backhoe operation, the boom is often employed in moving, in the walking excavator's case to overcome gaps that are wider than the reach of its legs.

-Despite the advantages of the design, it failed to be widely used for a number of reasons, including the relatively small gain in mobility; the fact that most excavation is done in urban areas; and costliness, both of the electro-hydraulic controls and of maintenance.
+Despite the advantages of the design, it has not yet been widely used for a number of reasons, including the relatively small gain in mobility; the fact that most excavation is done in urban areas; and the high cost, both of the electro-hydraulic controls and of maintenance.

-The walking excavator is still not well known to the general public.

-Today, only walking excavators and forest harvesters, such as the Ecolog forest harvester or the TimberPro tilt cab, are designed to move and work in mountains.
+Today, only spider excavators and some forest harvesters, such as the Ecolog forest harvester or the TimberPro tilt cab, are designed to move and work in mountains.

-Economic success

 In 2007, Kaiser AG, Schaanwald, Liechtenstein, realized a turnover of nearly 60 million Swiss francs.

 In 2013, Menzi Muck AG had a turnover of 56.93 million Swiss francs.

 In 2014, Kaiser AG had a turnover of 70 million Swiss francs.